MartaJasik/Genetic-algoritm-for-scheduling-problem/README.md

 ## Results

-The genetic alghoritm implementation proved to be reliable, quickly providing results better than ones obtained by the greedy alghoritm (closer to the calculated optimum).
+The genetic alghoritm implementation proved to be reliable, quickly providing results better than the ones obtained by the greedy alghoritm (closer to the calculated optimum).